ucan-wg/delegation/README.md

 Any selection MAY begin and/or end with a single dot.
 Multiple dots (e.g. `..`, `...`) MUST NOT be used anywhere in a selector.

-The try operator is idempotent, and repeated tries (`.foo???`) MUST be treated as a single one.
+The optional operator is idempotent, and repeated optionals (`.foo???`) MUST be treated as a single one.

 For example, consider the following `args` from an `Invocation`: